splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 The customer **Billing** tab is divided into 3 sub-tabs:

-* **Finance documents** - here you can create any type of financial documents for customer and you can also check the list of all existing ones;
+* **Finance documents** - here you can create any type of financial documents for the customer and you can also check the list of all existing ones;
-* **Transactions** - all transactions pertaining to the customer can be found here;
+* **Transactions** - all operations related to the customer can be found here;
+[comment]: # not sure if this section will be present in future, as a result all screenshots need to be re-make.
-* **Billing config** - the main information configuration page of your customer billing.
+* **Billing config** - the billing configuration page for the specific customer in Splynx.

 ## Finance documents